 While SLJOL hosts journals, is takes no responsibility for the content on the journals made available on this site.
 SLJOL accepts content from journals in good faith, with the understanding that the material to be placed on the website contains nothing that is libellous, illegal, or an infringement of anyone's copyright or other rights.
 SLJOL retains the right to refuse to place any content on the website, and to remove anything that it considers to be either unsuitable or could lead to legal action.

-The Journals OnLine project is part of the Strengthening Research and Knowledge Systems Programme (SRKS) which provides support to researchers around the world through access to information and training and support for the use of information.
+The Journals OnLine project was part of the Strengthening Research and Knowledge Systems Programme (SRKS) at INASP which provided support to researchers around the world through access to information and training and support for the use of information.
 Other JOL projects are: Bangladesh Journals Online (BanglaJOL), Latin America Journals Online (LAMJOL), Mongolia Journals Online (MongoliaJOL) and (Nepal Journals Online (NepJOL).
 INASP also developed and managed African Journals Online (AJOL) until 2005, when management was transferred to an African Non Profit Organisation of the same name – see www.ajol.info for more information.

 If you would like further information about these projects, please contact us by email.